mraszyk/rc2sql/nf/README.md

 NOT IN too slow

 $ ./run.sh 4000 2000 1
-LEFT JOIN slower than EXCEPT on equal attributes
+LEFT JOIN faster than EXCEPT on equal attributes
 Query 1, 2 are in ENF
 Query 3, 4 are in SRNF (much faster)